BielRubio/Physics---RacingCar/README.md

 This project is an assigment for the 2022-2023 Physics II class 2nd grade in CITM

 ## GAME
-- Steer the car and dodge the obstacles as well as you can in order to complete the race and set the best time.
+- Steer the car and dodge the obstacles as well as you can in order to complete the race before the time runs out.

 ## CONTROLS